Piringākau

 Celebrations

-Mataariki is a school wide celebration where house groups work together to prepare food for the school hangi and houses compete for top group in the haka competition.
+Matariki is a school wide celebration where house groups work together to prepare food for the school hangi and houses compete for top group in the haka competition.
+The 2024 house competitions: